w3f/polkadot-spec/test/README.md

 - SCALE Codec Encoding (scale-codec)
 - State Trie Hashing (stat-trie)
-- Polkadot Host API (hostapi and hostapi-legacy)
+- Polkadot Host API (host-api and host-api-legacy)

 This ensures that the different implementations behave in the same way and produce the identical output.